XiayeBolo/folderpin-privacy/README.md

-# folderpinpro-privacy
+# folderpin-privacy
-Privacy Policy for FolderPin Pro
+Privacy Policy for FolderPin